Parallel-NetCDF/E3SM-IO/README.md

 | log (blob)       | yes     | no   | yes     | no       | yes   |

 ### Performance Results of Log-layout I/O Methods
+For the log layout options available in this benchmark, users are referred to [BLOB_IO.md](./docs/BLOB_IO.md) for their designs and implementations.
+Log I/O methods store write requests by appending the write data one after another, like a time log, regardless the data's position relative to its global structure, e.g. a subarray of a multi-dimensional array.
+Thus data stored in the file does not follow the dimensional canonical order.
+On the other hand, storing data in the canonical order requires an expensive communication to organize the data among the processes.
+As the number of processes increases, the communication cost can become significant.
+All I/O methods that store data in the log layout defers the expensive inter-process communication to the data consumer applications.
+Usually, "replay" utility programs are made available for users to convert a file in the log layout to the canonical layout.

 * Below shows the execution times of four log-layout based I/O methods collected on July 2022 on [Cori](https://docs.nersc.gov/systems/cori/) at [NERSC](https://www.nersc.gov).